DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 m_pDevice->CreateBLAS(ASDesc, &m_pCubeBLAS);
 ```

-Vertex and index buffer creation is the same as in previous tutorials except we use `BIND_RAY_TRACING` to allow
+The cube BLAS is now created, but contains no data: we now need to build it.
+For that,
+we will need to create regular vertex and index buffers, with the only difference that
-access to buffers during the BLAS build.
+we will need to use the `BIND_RAY_TRACING` flag to allow access to the buffers during the BLAS build.
 All buffers which are used in BLAS or TLAS build commands must be created with `BIND_RAY_TRACING` flag.
-We must create a scratch buffer that will store temporary data during the BLAS build,
+The GPU will need some scratch space to perform the build operation and keep temporary data.
+The scratch
+buffer must be given to `BuildBLAS` command.
-call `m_pCubeBLAS->GetScratchBufferSizes()` to get a minimal buffer size.
+Call `m_pCubeBLAS->GetScratchBufferSizes()` to get the minimal buffer size.

 ```cpp
 BLASBuildTriangleData TriangleData;